 However, I learned a few lessons while dealing with my crashed computer that I think are worth sharing.
 Hopefully, what I learned when my computer crashed will save you some headaches in case your computer crashes.
-A few of these tips could be used to prevent some problems if you implement them now.
+A few of these tips could be used to prevent future problems.

 7 Things I Learned When My Computer Crashed

 - First, don’t panic!
 Definitely do not throw your computer across the room (even if you really, really want to).
 Take a deep breath.
 Turn your computer off.
 Check the power supply on your desktop and if you are using a laptop check to make sure all pieces of the cord are plugged in.
-With little ones running around, my computer has been unplugged or disconnected without my knowledge.
 After ensuring proper power supply, turn your computer back on and see if that helps.

 - IT guys are your friends.
 If the “turn it off, turn it back on” didn’t help, then you need to take your computer to a trusted IT person and have them look at it.
-I am lucky enough to have a husband who is very versed in IT knowledge.
-During this particular crash, my laptop screen was messed up, not my hard drive.
+In my case my husband.
+For example, in this particular incident, the laptop screen was messed up not the hard drive.
 My husband was able to pull all of my files off of the hard drive and salvage everything for me.

 - Cloud Drives are also your friends.
 I use Google Drive for my cloud drive.
 All of my notes, ideas, and drafts of my blog posts are in my Google Drive.
 This meant that when my computer crashed, I didn’t actually lose any of my writing.
 There are numerous cloud services out there, but no matter which you choose it will save you a lot of headaches!

 - Find something else to work on.
-While my husband was seeing if he could save my files, and while we were shopping for a new laptop, I worked on other things like taking pictures, writing notes for new posts via my phone, and catching up on my reading.
+While my husband was seeing if he could save my files, and we shopped for a new laptop, I worked on other things like taking pictures, writing notes for new posts via my phone, and catching up on my reading.